-No matter how much you try to avoid excessive heat and excessive cold, at some point you may find yourself needing to heat or cool your RV while boondocking.
-Here are few tips for cooling & heating while off-the-grid
+No matter how much you try to avoid excessive heat and excessive cold, at some point, you may find yourself needing to heat or cool your RV while boondocking.
+Here are a few tips for cooling & heating while off-the-grid

 - Use a product such as Reflectix Insulation.
 Cut it to fit your windows and keep the sun from heating the inside of your RV during the day.

 - Install ceiling fans in your RV roof vents.
 If you have two and get one on “In” and one on “out” you can create a cooling effect.

 - Park in the shade!